audomsak/docker-workshop/full-lab.md

 ## Before start

-Some of follwoing lab instructions contain both [solo and management commands](https://blog.couchbase.com/docker-1-13-management-commands/).
+Some of following lab instructions contain both [solo and management commands](https://blog.couchbase.com/docker-1-13-management-commands/).
 Both types of commands do the same things so you can choose one over the other as you like.
 The intention of having both command types in the lab is to let you be aware of and familiarize with them.

 ___